John-R-Wallace-NOAA/FishNIRS/Setting_up_TensorFlow_Conda_Environment_under_Windows/Install TensorFlow under Conda Env on Win 10 or 11.md

-     # ------------------------------- Install TensorFlow and CUDA in Conda under Windows 10 & 11; GPU works in Python and in R. Using a mix of conda-forge and pip. ------------------------------------
+     # -- Install TensorFlow and CUDA in Conda under Win 10 & 11; GPU works in Python and in R, using a mix of conda-forge and pip. --

      # Bex T. in the the link below does not install the CUDA and cuDNN under Conda, but I get the Jupyter test from him
      # https://towardsdatascience.com/how-to-finally-install-tensorflow-gpu-on-windows-10-63527910f255

-     # Think of cuDNN (NVIDIA CUDA® Deep Neural Network library) as a library for Deep Learning using CUDA and CUDA as a way to talk to the GPU.
+     # Think of cuDNN (NVIDIA CUDA® Deep Neural Network library) as a library for Deep Learning
+     #     using CUDA and CUDA as a way to talk to the GPU.

      # In the Anaconda Powershell Prompt window